Kotarski/Layout-Prototype-Boards/README.md

 This tool has only been tested in Chrome.
 It is unlikely to work in other browsers.

-You will need to download the HTML, CSS, compiledJS and sample_files folders.
+You will need to download the distribution folder.

 Simply open the the HTML file, and load a file.